akashacms/akashacms-external-links/guide/index.html.md

 ---
 layout: plugin-documentation.html.ejs
 title: AskashaCMS external-links plugin documentation
-publicationDate: July 4, 2017
+publicationDate: December 26, 2021
 ---

-The `akashacms-external-links` plugin provides tools to improve the presentation of external links.
+The `@akashacms/plugins-external-links` plugin provides tools to improve the presentation of external links.
 It can control which external links receive `rel=nofollow` and add icons, such as the FAVICON of the target site, next to the link.

 # Installation